Shilo/SD2-Caffeine-Mod/README.md

 - Fix: Improve fit of large numbers in Hire window.
 - Fix: Improve sorting of "Adventure Progress" items (sort by rarity).
 - Feature: Organize and improve options window with tabs, checkboxes, and scrollviews to allow for infinite settings without users getting or overwhelmed.
+- Feature: A new page in record book for caffeine mod related stats.

 #### Town Productivity (Opt-In)
 > These would be disabled by default and opt-in options.